Understanding ABA Therapy

 Behavior technicians operate under the supervision of BCBAs, working directly with children to carry out the therapy in various settings.
 This ensures that the skills learned during therapy are generalized to different environments, such as home and school.

-A simple overview of the role of BCBAs is highlighted in the table below:
+Here's a simple overview of the role of BCBAs:

 Coverage by Health Insurance